2 Options Markets{#sec-c:options}

 - Underlying shares and strike payment flow through clearinghouse

-- Margin: Option sellers must post collateral (margin) to ensure they can meet their obligations.
-This protects the clearinghouse and, ultimately, option buyers from default risk.
+- Option sellers must post collateral (margin) to ensure they can meet their obligations.

 - Benefits of the Clearinghouse System: